Ducks Unlimited Canada: Operations

 According to Ducks Unlimited Canada's website they operate in six regions: The Pacific Coast, Pacific Interior, Great Lakes, Atlantic, Prairie Pothole Region, and Canada's boreal forest.
 They note that these regions account for nearly 70% of North America's duck populations.

-DUC's programs are developed and delivered by a professional staff of biologists, agrologists, engineers, policy analysts, managers, and fundraisers.
+DUC's conservation programs are developed and delivered by a professional staff of biologists, agrologists, engineers, policy analysts, managers, and fundraisers.
 Habitat programs are guided by sound science through its Institute for Wetland and Waterfowl Research (IWWR).

 Public education and interpretive programs for adults and students provide information and hands on experiences about the environmental, social and economic importance of conserving wetlands.
+Interpretive centres have been developed at the national headquarters at Oak Hammock Marsh, Manitoba (Harry J. Enns Wetland Discovery Centre), The Conservation Centre in Fredericton, New Brunswick and the Shubenacadie Wetland Centre in Nova Scotia.
+DUC also provides online learning resources for teachers and their students as well as support for a Youth Conservation Network, a Youth Advisory Council, a network of 27 Wetland Centres of Excellence and a Wetland Heroes initiative.

 A large complement of volunteers assist in delivering fundraising, education, and public policy programs.

 As of 2019, DUC had completed more than 11,023 habitat conservation projects on over 56.2 million acres of Canadian land.

+The DUC annual report for 2025 stated that since its inception the organization had supported the conservation and restoration of more than 9.37 million acres and influenced more than 244 million acres.
+As of April 2025, Ducks Unlimited Canada was the steward of almost 6.35 million acres across 14,221 habitat projects.

 DUC has long standing partnerships with the Canadian federal government to restore wetlands and grasslands in order to help mitigate the effects of habitat loss and climate change.
 In 2021 Environment and Climate Change Canada announced that DUC would receive $19 million in funding over three years to support prairie projects to help restore wetlands which are known to capture and store carbon.